Some of us distrust God because we disagree with his moral values.

 Disagreeing with God about moral values requires us to diminish him and the Bible.

-If the Old and New Testament authors were divinely inspired when they wrote their original manuscripts, and if these documents have been accurately copied through the centuries, then the Bible faithfully conveys God’s moral values.
+If the authors of the Old and New Testaments were divinely inspired when they wrote their original manuscripts, and if these documents have been accurately copied through the ages, then the Bible faithfully conveys God’s moral values.

-To discredit God’s moral code, we must believe that one or more of these claims is false.
+We must believe one or more of these claims is false to discredit God’s moral code.
 This requires us to disregard the testimony of nature, history, and textual criticism.

 Contrarian Dilemmas